cra0/GateKeeper-Systems-Reversing/README.md

 Once the wheel receives this it will then return back statistical information including:

 - Battery voltage e.g. (3.0v)
+- Cycle Count (How many times it was locked/unlocked)
 - date e.g. (09.19) (Manufactory date perhaps?)
 - rL e.g. (7.10)
 - id1 e.g. (0911)